Gfuen/Checklist/Things to remember/remember.md

 * Try multiple types of sql injection including union select and auth bypass

-* Try stagers with shell payloads and recieve shell through exploit/multi/handler (allowed on exam if not meterpreter shell)
+* Try stagers with shell payloads and recieve shell through exploit/multi/handler on msf (allowed on exam if not meterpreter shell)

 * Check path where reverse shell was uploaded if you need to go to it on browser

 * Check all version numbers of port services.
 Use VRFY or default smpt user wordlist to verify user and user emails through smtp.
 Use echo command to append to a scheduled task for privilege escalation

+* File <file> to check what file you got and search on how to open for passwords

+* Powershell Invoke Command on local reverse shell to make it easier than call back to netcat

+* Use SMB to authenticate with user credentials on Windows machines